SpencerReyka/riot-api-match-analysis/README.md

 # WORK IN PROGRESS
-add some sort of user reference to the match_data table need to add database to cache results (once i get a match, should never need to pull that again) add a postgres database add a limiter to when you open the file, it should cache the start time and count, so that subsequent runs can continue the limiter
+add some sort of user reference to the match_data need to add database to cache results (once i get a match, should never need to pull that again) add a postgres database add a limiter to when you open the file, it should cache the start time and count, so that subsequent runs can continue the limiter